Erik Leklem - Institute for Security Governance

 Faculty, Advising & Consulting Division

-Mr. Erik Leklem is a Regional Program Lead (RPL) for the Indo-Pacific in the Advising & Consulting Division at the Institute for Security Governance (ISG).
-He manages security sector advisory and consulting teams conducting projects with Indonesia, Malaysia, Nepal, Thailand, and other countries in Asia.
+Mr. Erik Leklem joined the Advising & Consulting Division (A&C) of the Institute for Security Governance (ISG) in June 2017 as Regional Program Lead for the Indo-Pacific.
+Mr. Leklem manages security sector advisory and consulting teams conducting Institutional Capacity Building (ICB) projects with Indonesia, Malaysia, Sri Lanka, Timor Leste, and other countries in Asia.

-Mr. Leklem has been an Adjunct Professor at the George Washington University and has lectured at numerous foreign and US military war colleges and universities.
-He has written for Task & Purpose, the San Jose Mercury News, Jane's Intelligence Review, Jane's Pointer, Arms Control Today, and Real Clear World, as well as published on the topic of security cooperation in the Handbook for International Negotiation (2015) and the National Defense University volume: Effective, Legitimate, Secure: Insights for Defense Institution Building (2017).
-He is a Fellow of the US-Japan Leadership Program and the Truman National Security Project.
-He is a graduate of the University of Maryland (MA in Public Policy) and the University of Oregon, Robert D. Clark Honors College (BA in Political Science/English).
-His recent professional training has involved artificial intelligence concepts (AI), organizational applications for AI, and chatbot development.
+Mr. Leklem has served as an Adjunct Professor at the George Washington University and lectured at numerous foreign and U.S. military war colleges and universities.
+He has written for Task & Purpose, the San Jose Mercury News, Jane’s Intelligence Review, Jane’s Pointer, Arms Control Today, and Real Clear World.
+He has also written articles on security cooperation for the Handbook for International Negotiation (2015) and the National Defense University in Effective, Legitimate, Secure: Insights for Defense Institution Building (2017).
+Mr. Leklem is a Fellow of the U.S.-Japan Leadership Program and Truman National Security Project.
+He is also an alumnus of Swiss, Spanish, German, and European oriented leadership programs.
+Mr. Leklem is an advocate for design thinking in security cooperation and received his human-centered design training via the Luma Institute and the Office of Personnel Management.
+He holds a Master of Public Policy from the University of Maryland and a Bachelor of Arts in Political Science/English from the University of Oregon, Robert D. Clark Honors College.
+His recent professional development has involved artificial intelligence and its use in improved organizational performance.
 He lives in Oakland, California.

 AREAS OF EXPERTISE